Vectorial1024/ExpressBusServices/README.md

 1. Buses skip stops whenever possible
 2. Buses do not unbunch (except when at first stop of line)
 3. Niche: can choose to allow buses self-adjust their service levels to better meet commuting demand
+4. Niche: can choose to allow minibuses (ie, buses where capacity <= 20) to depart faster when pax boarding+alighting <= 5

 # Mod Status